 accessibilityalertarrow-downarrow-leftarrow-rightarrow-upchevron-downchevron-leftchevron-rightchevron-upclosedigital-transformationdiversitydownloaddrivedropboxeventsexitexpandfacebookguideinstagramjob-pontingslanguage-selectorlanguagelinkedinlocationmailmenuminuspencilphonephotoplayplussearchsharesoundshottransactionstwitteruploadwebinarwp-searchwt-arrowyoutube

-Digital Services Act explained: new obligations for online businesses and other digital services
+Digital Services Act explained: New obligations for online businesses and other digital services

 The EU Digital Services Act (DSA) has introduced a new liability and compliance framework for digital services offered to users within the European Union.
 While large platform providers like Meta or Amazon are already subject to the new rules since August 2023, the DSA’s comprehensive compliance obligations will become fully applicable to all covered online businesses on 17 February 2024 (for background see here).